TLChicken/dynamaker-guide/Contents/Special Controls.md

 **Hold Down X** : Notes that you place down while holding down **X** are not horizontally snapped to 1 decimal place.
 (Can put anywhere along horizontal axis.)

+**Shift + R** : Set speed of song to 0.1, speed of the chart to 1.0, and the note snap fraction to 1/32.
+(Not sure who uses this.)

 # Other Controls

 ### Only in Dynaremix (Older Version of the Chart Maker / Other dynaremixv3 Version)